White VS Black Chia Seeds - What's The Difference?

 The nutritional differences between black and white chia seeds are so marginal that most sources simply say that they are the same.
 Suppose you look extremely closely at their nutritional composition.
 In that case, black chia seeds contain a very slightly higher amount of protein, and white chia seeds have marginally more ALA omega3 fatty acids.
 Unfortunately, these differences are so tiny and can vary dramatically depending on growing conditions and location.

-Do Black And White Chia Seeds Taste Different?
+Do Black and White Chia Seeds Taste Different?

-We’re sorry to say that once again, there is no difference between how white and black chia seeds taste because white seeds have an almost identical genetic makeup to black chia seeds except for their single recessive color gene.
+We’re sorry to say that once again, there is no difference between how white and black chia seeds taste because white seeds have an almost identical genetic makeup to black chia seeds except for their single recessive colour gene.
 That being said, for fussy eaters, it is often easier to hide white chia seeds in other foods because they stand out less.

 So Why Are White Chia Seeds More Expensive?

 If white and black chia seeds come from the same plants and have the same nutritional composition, why are white chia seeds more expensive?
 The answer is because they are seen as rare.
-Because far fewer white chia seeds are produced, growers can charge more for them, and consumers seem happy to pay the higher price for the more aesthetically pleasing seed color.
+Because far fewer white chia seeds are produced, growers can charge more for them, and consumers seem happy to pay the higher price for the more aesthetically pleasing seed colour.

 There is virtually no difference between white and black chia seeds.
-Nutritionally, they have an almost identical makeup, and both colors of chia seed taste precisely the same.
+Nutritionally, they have an almost identical makeup, and both colours of chia seed taste precisely the same.
 If you’re happy to spend more on white chia seeds, they can be a novel alternative to ordinary black chia seeds, but they do not provide any additional health benefits.